-Clinical Assessments are about a student’s heart rate and skin colour index, which allows us to move a step forward in their health analysis.
+Clinical Assessments are about a student’s heart rate and skin color index, which allows us to move a step forward in their health analysis.
 Through these assessments, we have advanced our research skills to come up with more accurate solutions to the problem.

 Eating Behaviour Assessment – Eating disorders are already prevalent in the modern world.
-Eating Behavior Assessments helps us keep a regular check on the well being of our students.
+Eating Behavior Assessments helps us keep a regular check on the well-being of our students.

-ABC Assessments – An overall analysis of the ABC assessments takes place here, which accounts for our final assessment result and it’s solution.
+ABC Assessments – An overall analysis of the ABC assessments takes place here, which accounts for our final assessment result and its solution.

 Food Diary – Every ORCHIDIAN is allotted their very own Food Diary in order to maintain a regular check and record of their health.
-The food diary includes timely measurements of stamina, strength, body mass index, heart rate, skin colour monitoring etc. This food diary is a record of the child’s health graph which allows us to closely examine the changes and improvements.
+The food diary includes timely measurements of stamina, strength, body mass index, heart rate, skin color monitoring etc. This food diary is a record of the child’s health graph which allows us to closely examine the changes and improvements.

 The health and nutrition program also consists of: